awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ```

 `executionRoleArn`
 When you register a job definition, you can specify an IAM role\.
 The role provides the Amazon ECS container agent with permissions to call the API actions that are specified in its associated policies on your behalf\.
-Jobs that are running on Fargate resources must provide an execution role\.
+Jobs that run on Fargate resources must provide an execution role\.
 For more information, see [AWS Batch execution IAM role](execution-IAM-role.md)\.
 Type: String
 Required: No

 `fargatePlatformConfiguration`
-The platform configuration for jobs that are running on Fargate resources\.
-Jobs that are running on EC2 resources must not specify this parameter\.
+The platform configuration for jobs that run on Fargate resources\.
+Jobs that run on EC2 resources must not specify this parameter\.
 Type: [FargatePlatformConfiguration](https://docs.aws.amazon.com/batch/latest/APIReference/API_FargatePlatformConfiguration.html) object
 Required: No
 `platformVersion`